dianfajar/danaoira.github.io/_posts/2017-02-08-data-science-or-data-engineering.md

 I was at the **Working with an IDE: Python/Jupyter Notebooks, RStudio, Spark and R Shiny App** event hosted by [Galvanize](http://galvanize.com).

-> Our presenter, Thomas, will provide a visual journey through the power of using Notebooks, Object Stores, a Shiny Application that leverages R-Studio/R-Lang and Spark.
+> Our presenter will provide a visual journey through the power of using Notebooks, Object Stores, a Shiny Application that leverages R-Studio/R-Lang and Spark.
 The details of how all work in collaboration with each other to provide insights into power usage throughout the 5 boroughs of New York, as an example.
 (Data provided by BlocPower.)

 I thought it would be a tutorial, but it was instead a demo of IBM's [Data Science Experience](http://datascience.ibm.com) platform presented by IBM.

 It was really cool to see how BlocPower and the Data Science Experience integrated a lot of data science tools together into one site.
 Very convenient, really.
-What's even better is that it loads it all in a cloud instance on your account, so you don't have to go through the trouble of installing every component onto your system.
+What's even better is that it your account is a fully-loaded cloud instance with all the components, so you don't have to go through the trouble of installing each one onto your system.
 It's all in one spot and ready to go.

-I got to play around it briefly while the demo was being presented.
-I'm mostly excited by the tutorials and data science articles they have available.
+I got to play around with it briefly while the demo was being presented.
+I'm mostly excited by the tutorials and data science articles they have available and hope to write a review and update about it when the one-month demo expires.

 After the demo ended, I went to ask the presenter for his insight on data science and engineering.